k5iogura/darknet_ttt/README.md

 ### training for Deep Neural Network (ttt5_224_160.cfg)
 [pjreddie](https://pjreddie.com/darknet/yolov2/) recomends ensemble training method for YOLO.
 Ensemble Training perform good result of FP acuracy.
+Our training details can be sean in [Here](files/training_ttt5_224_160_model.md).

 We use nVIDIA tesla GPGPU to train.
 1. classification task by Imagenet data.